OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

+---
+title: Convert an Office Add-in task pane template in Visual Studio to TypeScript
+description:
+ms.date: 11/20/2017
+---

 # Convert an Office Add-in task pane template in Visual Studio to TypeScript

 You can use the Office Add-in JavaScript template in Visual Studio to create an add-in that uses TypeScript.
 After you create the new add-in in Visual Studio, you can convert the project to TypeScript.
 That way, you don't have to start the Office Add-in TypeScript project from scratch.

+> [!NOTE]
-   > **Note:** To learn how to create an Office Add-in TypeScript project without using Visual Studio, see  [Create an Office Add-in using any editor](../../docs/get-started/create-an-office-add-in-using-any-editor.md).
+> To learn how to create an Office Add-in TypeScript project without using Visual Studio, see  [Create an Office Add-in using any editor](../../docs/get-started/create-an-office-add-in-using-any-editor.md).

 In your TypeScript project, you can have a mix of TypeScript and JavaScript files and your project will compile.
 This is because TypeScript is a typed superset of JavaScript that compiles JavaScript.